 A gift to CCAPS is an investment in the very core of the College—a commitment to provide high-quality continuing education and lifelong learning opportunities for professional development, personal enrichment, career transitions, and academic growth.
 A number of scholarships support students in our credit and noncredit programs.

-The Maroon & Gold Network is the University of Minnesota Alumni Association's career and networking platform where you can volunteer online to give career-related advice to current students and fellow alumni.
+This new program is powered by the Maroon & Gold Network, which is the University of Minnesota Alumni Association's career and networking platform where you can volunteer online to give career-related advice to current students and fellow alumni.

 Career development doesn’t end at graduation, so you can also further leverage the platform by reaching out to fellow alumni for advice that helps your own career.
 Learn more about the various career resources offered by UMAA.

 The Emerging Professionals Network is a collaboration between multiple collegiate societies at the University of Minnesota and the University of Minnesota Alumni Association to provide an opportunity for recent graduates to connect with one another at fun and interesting events and activities throughout the year.

 Date: January 10, 2020 | 7:45- 9 a.m.

 Location: Carlson School of Management, U of M West Bank

 You are invited to attend the annual winter lecture, hosted by the MHA Executive Program.
 This year, Garrett Black (MHA ’98), President, National Solutions, Stella Health, will present “Who Can Solve the Healthcare Cost Problem?”.
 In this talk, Garrett will provide a perspective on costs in healthcare and discuss who is best positioned to address and solve this challenge.
 No RSVP necessary.